SamTheDemon/ZmeetingClone/README.md

     `npm run devStart` or ` node server.js`

     go to your borwser: at http://localhost:3000/ and now have a local hosted web app.

+    To Deploy The app: we used Heroku & azure but you can use anyother like aws
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**To create a video confrence app first thing you need is to:**
+**BASIC IDEA BEHIND A VIDEO CONFRENCE APP AND tHING YOU NEED TO DEVELOP THE APP:**

-- create your Express js server ->  Express is a minimalist web framework for Node.js — Express makes it very easy to create and run a web server with Node.
+- Create your Express js server ->  Express is a minimalist web framework for Node.js — Express makes it very easy to create and run a web server with `Node.Js`.
-- stream your Video-Audio to the app -> Using JavaScript `navigator.mediaDevices.getUserMedia`, etc..
+- Show your Video-Audio to the app -> Using JavaScript `navigator.mediaDevices.getUserMedia`, etc..
 - Then sett up rooms --> using uuid libary we were able to generate random unique RoomId(URL) for each room.
 - Stream others Video & Audio -->  using Socket.io and PeerJs.
 In short, Socket.io allows us to commincaute between a client and a server. and peer js implements WebRTC.
     - "https://socket.io/" & "https://peerjs.com/" & "https://webrtc.org/"
-- Then we add CSS to Style the app.
+- Sytling the page with CSS.
-- Added The user interfaces .ejs and some styling using CSS
+- Added The user interfaces .ejs
-- decide what functions you want to use:
+- decide what functions you want to use: mute, stop video, etc...
+- Extras
-- Added login-signup Interfaces
+     - login-signup Interfaces dded
      - Used Mongoose npm and passport Mongoes to provide a schema to our verifiacation, Mongoes provides a straight-forward, schema-based solution to model your application data.
      - Used Mongoose db to store data,
-- Deployed our app to Heroku host services: we Tried differnt host servises like Azure, heroku and Vultr, it doesn't matter what host server you go with.
+- Publishing to Online Deployed our app to Heroku host services: we Tried differnt host servises like Azure, heroku and Vultr, it doesn't matter what host server you go with.

 **This app uses:**
 - Node js - peer js - socket io - uuid - express - passport - mongoose - npm

-   In this app You can:
+  "Featuers of this WebApp:"
      - Create a meeting
      - Join a meeting
      - Pre-Viewing before Joining